Skip to main content

 Many users browse on phones.
 Always check mobile layout.

-Always enable RLS.
+Always scope data to the signed-in user so each person sees only their own.
 One security hole can ruin your app.

 Timeline Expectations